dhmmasson/testDrivenDevelopment/Home.md

 We will in this class take some liberties on how the data are stored and extracted to simplify the process.

 ### Flight data records

 Records about a flight will be store in a text file.
 Specifications can be found [here](./Flight-Records)

 ### Flight Analysis

-the tool will produce multiple flight analyses depending on the input flight records it is working on.
+The tool will produce multiple flight analyses depending on the `output` option it receives as a Command Line Option.
+It can:

-* Basic Flight Analysis
-* Incident Flight Analysis
-*
+* Compute and display a single value (e.g., average altitude during the whole flight), as well as multiple values (e.g., a full report)
+* Consider a `single file` (e.g., the average altitude of a given flight), `several files` (e.g., the average altitude of each flight), and `multiple files` (e.g., the maximum average altitude of a flight among others).

-### Features to develop
+### Features to Develop
-A list of complete features to be integrated can be found [here](./Features)
+Features are represented by issues open in your git repository.
+They are organized according to milestones.
+A list of features and milestones can be found [here](./Features)